golemfactory/yagna-docs/requestor-tutorials/vm-runtime/computation-payload-manifest.md

 #### Self signed certificate example

-A basic example of generating self signed root CA certificate to sign App author's certificate, and then importing generated root CA certificate into Provider's keystore.
+A basic example showing the generation a self-signed root CA certificate to then sign the App author's certificate, and afterwards importing a generated root CA certificate into the Provider's keystore.

 ##### 1. Generating self signed root CA certificate

-Create `openssl-ca.conf` for CA certificateL
+Create `openssl-ca.conf` for CA certificate

 ```conf
 [ req ]